DocLabyrinth/tower-defense-app/README.md

 ## Current status

 The game runs in the browser (I only tested on Chrome) and on android devices.
+Pre-built APKs [are available in the releases section](https://github.com/DocLabyrinth/tower-defense-app/releases/tag/v0.0.1)

 #### What works